snowdriftcoop/snowdrift/SETUP_VAGRANT.md

     cd /vagrant
     yesod devel

+`yesod devel` can stay running in one terminal while work is done elsewhere.
-`yesod devel` will automatically rebuild and rerun the site whenever it detects changes.
+It will automatically rebuild and rerun the site whenever it detects changes.

-In rare cases, you may need to touch certain files or run `cabal install -fdev` if yesod devel fails to recognize a change.
+In rare cases, you may need to run `cabal clean` if yesod devel fails to recognize a change.

 To stop yesod devel, press ENTER a few times.